s22su/etlegacy-installer-mac/README.md

-# ETLegacy: Installer for Mac OS Big Sur
+# ETLegacy: Installer for MacOS Ventura

 Downloads binaries from [ETLegacy.com](https://www.etlegacy.com/) and original WolfET from [SplashDamage](https://www.splashdamage.com/games/wolfenstein-enemy-territory/).
 Does some magic so you can just click on `StartETLegacy.app` and enjoy the game.

+Tested on Apple M1 Pro and MacOS Ventura 13.2.1

 ## Usage